Brunadiasmiguel/depression/README.md

 - "Does gender gap between male/female as any correlation with depression gap?"
 - "Does unemployment gap as any correlation with male suicidal rates?"
 - "Does education level as any correlation with depression/suicidal rates?"
+- "Do norther countries have more depression/suicidal rates?"

 ## Data Workflow